 After spending four long days building the physical structure, Ben and I were thrilled to get back to the bigger picture and move on to the next phase of the project.
 Now that the building was finished, it was time to meet the women chosen by the village elders to run the business and begin installing the system itself.

 First we wanted to get the actual solar panels positioned behind the center.
 We designed a metal frame and had a welder put together several metal poles using the perfect stick welding machine for the job!
 This was to elevate the panels off the ground and make sure they were secure.
 The panels are made of glass, so we wanted to make sure there was no risk of them falling and breaking, while placing them out of reach of kids and animals.
 Attaching the panels felt like an SAT problem gone wrong.
 At this moment in time, I did secretly wish that we could put these panels on the roofs, as a solar installer would’ve been able to help make this process a lot easier to carry out.
 But we somehow found a way.
-We had holes drilled in the metal frame for the screws to fit in, but for some reason it wasn’t lining up and we spent the better part of an hour figuring out how to attach it all.
+We had holes drilled in the metal frame for the screws to fit in, but for some reason, it wasn’t lining up and we spent the better part of an hour figuring out how to attach it all.
 Shak suggested we work from the ground up and were able to overcome our temporary brain freeze to secure the panels and cement the metal frame into the ground.